mbastola/computer-vision-cpp-python/multi_view_structure_sfm2/README.md

-Not a lot of improvement however it reduced the residuals to the range < 400 vs around 500 without Bundle Adjustment.
+Compared to the previous residuals, the max error is now under 370 vs around 500 without Bundle Adjustment.
+The errors towards the higher view Indexes (newer 3d Points) which seemed distrubute around 60 pixel values pre optimzation are now significantly lower with Bundle Adjustment (i.e. in range < 10 pixels).

 ```python